joonarafael/unsecure-software/docs/user_manual.md

 **Do not consider this as a part of the application.
 It is only there to help you populate the database with some default users** (and later switch to hashed passwords). **This is not a part of the intended use of the application.**

+Start by populating the database with the plaintext passwords.
+Try using the application, and perform the attacks described [here](./security_issues.md).
+Make sure to keep the database entries (plaintext/hashed) in sync with the authentication logic in the application.
+Login won't work if the passwords are in the wrong format.

 ## Login

 Login page is where you can log in to the application.
 You can use the following credentials to log in: